posit-dev/rsconnect-python/README.md

 This package is a library used by the rsconnect-jupyter package to deploy Jupyter notebooks to RStudio Connect.
 It can also be used by other Python-based deployment tools.

-There is also a CLI deployment tool which can be used directly to deploy notebooks.
+There is also a CLI deployment tool which can be used directly to deploy Jupyter notebooks.
+Other content types can be deployed if they include a prepared `manifest.json` file.

 ### Installation